elastic/prodfiler-documentation/ecs.md

 ## Deploying Prodfiler

-Both scripts are _not_ idempotent so they should be executed from AWS credentials with the proper authorizations to manage the impacted resources.
+Both scripts are _not_ idempotent, so please be sure to run them with AWS credentials that are granted with the authorizations listed above.
 If the script fails during the execution, the resources created so far will have to be deleted manually for the script to succeed on the next run.

 Scripts use AWS CLI v2, refer to [the official documentation](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)